-Currently we support Texpad on all operating systems for which Apple continues to release security patches.
-Due to the rapid speed at which security exploits are converted into automated attacks by criminal gangs, using an internet connected computer that is no longer covered by security updates compromises both your data and any online interactions.
+If our work on Texpad does not require new operating features, then we won’t deprecate older operating system versions until we need to.
+An exception to this rule is that we will never support an operating system for which the platform owner is not releasing security patches.
+Due to the rapid speed at which security exploits are converted into automated attacks by criminals, using an internet connected computer that is no longer covered by security updates compromises both your data and any online interactions.
 Additionally it is possible for an unprotected computer to be used as part of a botnet in a DDoS attack against a third party.
-Apple’s OS updates are free, and apply to roughly the last decade of desktop hardware they have sold, so with no good reason to use an operating system not covered by security updates we do not support Texpad for operating systems no longer receiving security patches.
-This is the same policy adopted by, for example, MacTeX.
+We are required to test Texpad on all operating systems we support, and it is not responsible to us or to others to do so on a system without up to date security patches.

-In practice, Apple’s policy right now seems to be to support the last 3 versions of macOS, dropping support for one each year in September when the new macOS leaves beta, and gets released to all users.
-This covers roughly the last decade of hardware sold by Apple.
+In practice, Apple’s policy right now seems to be to provide security patches for the last 3 versions of macOS, dropping support for one each year in September when the new macOS leaves beta, and gets released to all users.

 Please note that Texpad copies prior to 1.8.0 used a purchase certificate system, rather than a licence key system, so if you are using an old copy of Texpad you will need a purchase certificate.
 You can download a legacy purchase certificate by logging into texpad.com, then visiting https://www.texpad.com/account/settings/licences.

 Since Texpad 1.6.2, we no longer release new updates for 32 bit processors on Desktop macOS, regardless of operating system.
 There are very few left 32 bit machines in circulation now, and 32 bit has been deprecated in the developer tools we use, so to continue developing Texpad and integrate the new features of macOS, we now have to discontinue updates for 32 bit machines.